CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/TechsupportmanagementTechSupportStatus.md

 HasTechSupportRequest returns a boolean if a field has been set.

+### SetTechSupportRequestNil

+`func (o *TechsupportmanagementTechSupportStatus) SetTechSupportRequestNil(b bool)`

+ SetTechSupportRequestNil sets the value for TechSupportRequest to be an explicit nil

+### UnsetTechSupportRequest
+`func (o *TechsupportmanagementTechSupportStatus) UnsetTechSupportRequest()`

+UnsetTechSupportRequest ensures that no value is present for TechSupportRequest, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)